V-Sekai/manuals/decisions/20240627-gdextension-as-libriscv.md

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-Fire proposed an idea where all the RISCV binaries are only methods, functioning like shared libraries via librisc emulation both as an interpter and a register machine.
+Fire proposed an idea where many gdexenstions can be compiled as RISCV binaries.

+Functioning like shared libraries via librisc emulation both as an intepreter or a register machine.

 This could potentially allow wrapping up the entire gdextension API.

 Here's an example of how function calls into the guest VM could work: